Doo-wop: Chicago

 The city of Chicago was outranked as a recording center in the United States only by New York City in the early years of the music recording industry.
-During the late 1940s and early 1950s, independent record labels gained control of the black record market from the major companies, and Chicago rose as one of the main centers for rhythm and blues music.
+During the late 1940s and early 1950s, independent record labels gained control of the black record market from the major companies, and Chicago rose as one of the main centers for rhythm and blues (R&B) music.
 This music was a vital source for the youth music called rock 'n' roll.
 In the mid-1950s, a number of rhythm and blues acts performing in the vocal ensemble style later known as doo-wop began to cross over from the R&B charts to mainstream rock 'n' roll.
 The Chicago record companies took note of this trend and scouted for vocal groups from the city that they could sign to their labels.
 The record labels, record distributors, and nightclub owners of Chicago all had a part in developing the vocal potential of the doo-wop groups, but Chicago doo-wop was "created and nourished" on the street corners of the city's lower-class neighborhoods.

-The Chicago doo-wop groups, like those in New York, started singing on street corners and practiced their harmonies in tiled bathrooms, hallways, and subways, but because they came originally from the deep South, the home of gospel and blues music, their doo-wop sound was more influenced by gospel and blues.
+The Chicago doo-wop groups, like those in New York City, started singing on street corners and practiced their harmonies in tiled bathrooms, hallways, and subways; however, because they came originally from the deep South, the home of gospel and blues music, their doo-wop sound was more influenced by gospel and blues.

 Vee-Jay Records and Chess Records were the main labels recording doo-wop groups in Chicago.
 Vee-Jay signed the Dells, the El Dorados, the Magnificents, and the Spaniels, all of whom achieved national chart hits in the mid-1950s.
 Chess signed the Moonglows, who had the most commercial success (seven Top 40 R&B hits, six of those Top Ten) of the 1950s doo-wop groups, and the Flamingos, who had national hits as well.